poppinss/hooks/README.md

 # @poppinss/hooks
-> A simple, yet effective implementation for executing hooks around an event.
+> A simple yet effective implementation for executing hooks around an event.

 [![gh-workflow-image]][gh-workflow-url] [![typescript-image]][typescript-url] [![npm-image]][npm-url] [![license-image]][license-url] [![synk-image]][synk-url]

-Hooks is a zero dependency implementation for running lifecycle hooks around an event.
+This package is a zero-dependency implementation for running lifecycle hooks around an event.
 Following are some of the notable features.

 - Register and run lifecycle hooks.
 - Hooks can return cleanup functions that are executed to perform the cleanup.
-- Alongside "hooks as functions", you can also register hook providers, which encapsulates event handlers inside a class.
+- Alongside "hooks as functions", you can also register hook providers, which encapsulate event handlers inside a class.
 - Super lightweight

 ## Setup